Nargizzz/node-hello/README.md

 # node-hello demo project

-### Create a Jenkins pipeline that sync this code and does the following:
+### Create a Jenkins pipeline that clone this repository and does the following:
 - Build this code (Should run on LTS node version)
 - Run the unit tests
 - Run lint on the code